tforest/popsize/readme.md

      ```yaml
      ## Popsize options
-     # popsize modules to use for inference; can be : dadi, swp2, msmc2, psmc, smcpp.
-Specify multiple tools comma-separated: "dadi, swp2, psmc" for example
+     # popsize modules to use for inference; can be : dadi, swp2, msmc2, psmc, or smcpp.
+     # Specify multiple tools as comma-separated: "dadi, swp2, psmc" for example.
      popsize_tools: "dadi, swp2, msmc2, psmc, smcpp"
      # specify generation time for the studied species.
      gen_time: 5.6
-     # specify the average per site mutation rate
+     # specify the average per site per generation mutation rate.
      mut_rate: 5e-9
      # specify whether to use folded SFS or not.
      folded: True